 - On the other hand, can you be sure that your ‘new mattress’ is new?
 How do you know somebody else hasn’t had it for a month before you?
 Or maybe even more than one person?
 Has it been treated properly for bed bugs or cleaned thoroughly of the other person’s skin cells and dust mites?

 Sometimes an in-home trial period is not a good idea.
-Make sure you ask the question, and even get it in writing if possible.
+Make sure you ask the question and even get it in writing if possible.
 Then, if you find evidence of prior usage, you can change it for a genuinely new one.
-Generally, it pays to try out a mattress before committing to keeping for another 10 or 15 years.
+Generally, it pays to try out a mattress before committing to keeping it for another 10 or 15 years.

 If your new mattress does not offer such a trial period, then make sure you are aware of the time limit applied on returns.
 Guarantees are not the same.
 Guarantees apply to factors such as faulty workmanship and other issues with the mattress itself.
 They do not cover personal issues such as suitability for any health condition or your personal preferences.